netw0rm/atlaskit/packages/ak-layer/README.md

 ## Synopsis

-A container responsible for the positioning of an elemenet on a page
+A container responsible for the positioning of an element on a page

 ## Setup and install